 Microsoft offers tools and services for data management and business intelligence as a part of the MSSQL.
 For data management, there’s SQL Server Integration Services (SSIS) and Data Quality Services, to mention a few.
 For data analysis, there’s SQL Server Reporting Services (SSRS) and SQL Server Analysis Services (SSAS).

-Developed in the mid-90s (later acquired by Oracle), MySQL was one of the first open-source databases and remains so to this day.
-This means that there are several alternatives of MySQL.
-But the differences between these variants are not too pronounced; syntax and basic functionality remain identical.
+Developed in the mid-90s by MySQL AB (later acquired by Oracle), MySQL was one of the first open-source databases and remains so to this day.
+While it has a lot of variants, they are not too different in terms of syntax and basic functionality.

-Now that we’ve got an outline of what these systems are, let us look at several key departures between MySQL and SQL Server:
+Now that we’ve got an outline of what these systems are and what they do, let us look at several key differences between MySQL and SQL Server:

 SELECT TOP 3 WITH TIES * FROM person ORDER BY age ASC